UsmanDanial04/Algorithms-Analysis/README.md

 ## 👤 Author

-### Muhammad Ahmad
+### Usman Danial
 📌 Aspiring Software Engineer | Python Developer | AI & Visualization Enthusiast

-🔗 LinkedIn: www.linkedin.com/in/muhammad-ahmad-23a3223a0
+🔗 LinkedIn: www.linkedin.com/in/usman-danial-b4568b289

 ⭐ If you like this project, don’t forget to star the repo!